Prometheus-X-association/walruc/docs/design-document.md

 ## Configuration and deployment settings

 **Installation**

 The organization must :

-- Install Matomo on a server
+- Install Matomo 5.2.0 or later on a server

 - Deploy an LRS (learning locker for example)

 - Install WALRUC plugin on Matomo

 **Settings**

 The organization must :
 - Matomo
  - Connect a website to Matomo